pallor333/codewars/Daily Coding Challenges.md

 Your function should:

-1. Capitalise the first letter of the first word.
+1. Capitalize the first letter of the first word.
 2. Add a period (`.`) to the end of the sentence.
 3. Join the words into a complete string, with spaces.
 4. Do _no other manipulation_ on the words.